Project dashboard

 Namibia imports around 3 M KWh of electricity from neighboring countries.

-The project reduces this importation and helps the country to save money and relocate it towards the population.
+The project reduces this importation and helps the country to save money and relocate it to the population.

-The plant was build through advanced technology transfer from industrialized countries.
+The plant was built through advanced technology transfer from industrialized countries.

 The project was the first to introduce sizable wind turbines technology, and associated skills in Namibia.